Male breast cancer

 Your doctor may recommend chemotherapy after surgery to kill any cancer cells that may have spread outside your breast.
 Chemotherapy may also be an option for men with advanced breast cancer that has spread beyond the breast.

-No alternative treatments for male breast cancer are proven to cure the disease.
+No alternative treatments for male breast cancer are proved to cure the disease.
 But some alternative treatments are thought to be helpful when coping with the side effects of cancer and cancer treatment.

 Alternative medicine treatments may help you cope with feelings of anxiety and distress, which many people diagnosed with cancer experience.
 You may experience anxiety and distress from the shock of your diagnosis and from worrying about your future.
 If you have anxiety and distress, you may have difficulty concentrating and sleeping.